open-siege/siege-studio/README.md

 # Colony Wars BND Converter

+** Work will resume in June, with the other game model converters **

 WARNING - Still being actively developed - It can convert models to OBJ, but still needs major additional work.

 This is a Python script designed to convert BND files from the Colony Wars games into a more compatible format.